How to get life insurance with lung conditions

 • Simplified issue life insurance: Simplified issue whole life insurance doesn’t require a medical exam and instead relies on a medical questionnaire.
 There are fewer medical requirements for simplified issue life insurance than traditional policies.

-• Guaranteed issue life insurance: It’s a type of whole life insurance that offers almost-certain approval as it doesn’t ask medical questions.
+• Guaranteed issue life insurance: A type of whole life insurance that offers almost-certain approval as it doesn’t ask medical questions.
 You’ll just need to answer a few qualifying questions with a life insurance agent.
 Premiums are higher than traditional or simplified issue life insurance.
 In most cases, you have to be over age 45 to apply.

 Group life insurance